 NOTE: In the Photon running environment, results can differ between executions of the same recipe due to Photon's parallel execution and data limiting within the Transformer page.
 In particular, joins with multiple matches per key can sometimes cause a difference in the number of reported rows when the job is re-executed.

 Show only affected:

 When transform steps are previewed, you can use these checkboxes to display only the previewed changes for affected rows, columns, or both.

 Tip: These options assist in narrowing the data grid display to only the steps affected by the current recipe step.

-In a wide dataset, it can be easier to use the Find Column bar to locate the column of interest.
+In a wide dataset, click the Find icon in the Transformer toolbar to locate the column of interest.